 The crannogmen are so called for their habit of living in small villages formed of reeds and thatch that sit atop floating islands in the mire (crannogs).
 They are a poor people and seldom leave their lands, subsisting on fishing and frogging.

 The histories say that the crannogmen grew close to the children of the forest in the days when the greenseers tried to bring the hammer of the waters down upon the Neck.
-They swore oaths of fealty to the Starks thousands of years ago, when the King in the North defeated the Marsh King and took his daughter as wife.
-They are ruled by House Reed from Greywater Watch.
-Other families of crannogmen are House Fenn, Peat, Boggs, Cray, Quagg, Greengood and Blackmyre.
+The crannogmen and their Marsh Kings held Moat Cailin against southron invaders.
+They swore oaths of fealty to the Starks thousands of years ago, when King Rickard Stark slew the last Marsh King and took his daughter as wife.

 |“||I've sent word to Howland Reed, Father's old friend at Greywater Watch.
 If the Lannisters come up the Neck, the crannogmen will bleed them every step of the way.||”|